 Interfacing Interlining - knitsewcraft.co.uk online store

-Fabric interlining, also known as interfacing, is not a very exciting product, but it is an extremely useful one!
+Fabric interfacing, is not a very exciting product, but it is an extremely useful one!
 Good quality interfacing is quick and easy to use.
-Interlining is a third layer of fabric applied between two other layers to provide shape, stability and structure to garments, selvedges and handmade fabric/knitted bags, and to enhance durability.
+Interfacing is a third layer of fabric applied between two other layers to provide shape, stability and structure to garments, selvedges and handmade fabric/knitted bags, and to enhance durability.
 It is used in buttonhole areas to keep them from stretching and distorting, in collars and cuffs to add crispness, and in handmade bags/facings to give stability.
 In dressmaking, it allows the garment to retain the shape that is built in during the construction process.
-Interfacings can be either fusible (iron-on) or non-fusible/sewn-in (sew in), and are available in different weights (light, medium, heavy).
+Interfacings can be either fusible (iron-on) or non-fusible/sewn-in (sew in), and are available in different weights: light, medium and heavy.
+Our interfacing is available in black, white and charcoal grey.
 If you are using special fabrics, such as highly textured, open weave lace/mesh, metallic, seersucker, sequinned, velvet, fur, beaded, or vinyl, the best option is a sew-in interlining.
 Applying fusible interfacing requires a little patience and is generally regarded as an easier choice for beginners than the non-fusible version.
-If you need guidance for using this fab product, we have put together some useful information on interfacing, in the Hints and Tips page of our website
+If you need guidance for using this essential product, we have put together some useful information on interfacing, in the Hints and Tips page of our website